lemoncheesecake/lemoncheesecake/doc/getting-started.rst

                             Filter on properties
       --link LINK [LINK ...], -l LINK [LINK ...]
                             Filter on links (names and URLs)
+      --passed              Filter on passed tests
+      --failed              Filter on failed tests
+      --grep GREP, -g GREP  Filter result content using pattern --skipped             Filter on skipped tests
+      --non-passed          Alias for --failed --skipped
       --disabled            Filter on disabled tests
-      --passed              Filter on passed tests (only available with --from-report) --failed              Filter on failed tests (only available with --from-report) --skipped             Filter on skipped tests (only available with --from-report) --enabled             Filter on enabled (non-disabled) tests
+      --enabled             Filter on enabled (non-disabled) tests
       --from-report FROM_REPORT
                             When enabled, the filtering is based on the given report

     Test execution:
-      --exit-error-on-failure
+      --force-disabled      Force the run of disabled tests --exit-error-on-failure
                             Exit with non-zero code if there is at least one non- passed test
-      --stop-on-failure     Stop tests execution on the first non-passed test
+      --stop-on-failure     Stop tests execution on the first non-passed test --threads THREADS     Number of threads used to run tests (default:
+                            $LCC_THREADS or 1)

     Reporting:
       --report-dir REPORT_DIR, -r REPORT_DIR
                             Directory where report data will be stored --reporting REPORTING [REPORTING ...]
-                            The list of reporting backends to use --save-report SAVE_REPORT
+                            The list of reporting backends to use (default: console, json, html)
+      --save-report SAVE_REPORT
                             At what frequency the reporting backends such as json or xml must save reporting data to disk. (default:
-                            $LCC_SAVE_REPORT_AT or at_each_failed_test, possible
+                            $LCC_SAVE_REPORT or at_each_failed_test, possible
                             values are: at_end_of_tests, at_each_suite,
                             at_each_test, at_each_failed_test, at_each_event,
                             every_${N}s)